mahmoud2344/LBB-LightButtonBox-/README.md

 This app is **free for personal use only**.
 Do not sell, distribute, or modify it without permission.

 This project relies on several open-source libraries.
-While the app itself is closed-source, we acknowledge and respect the open-source work it builds upon.
+While the app itself is closed-source, i acknowledge and respect the open-source work it builds upon.

 A complete list of used libraries and licenses can be found in the LICENSE.txt file.